Chapter Two: Taken By Surprise

 "Oh, come on, what is wrong with this thing?"

-This coming from Natalya as she tried to get her equipment set up in her hotel room.
-She had been working at this for almost three hours, and so far she had encountered nothing but problems.
+This coming from Natalya as she tried to get her equipment working.
+She had been at this for almost three hours, and so far she had encountered nothing but problems.
 The surveillance devices she set up yesterday should have been transmitting data by now.
 She should have had both audio and video data waiting for her analysis.

 So far, there was nothing.
 Not a single shred of data to show for yesterday's work.

-I've never had this problem before, she thought, irritated.
+I've never had this problem before.
 They better not have set me up with faulty equipment, or heads are going to roll when I get back.

 She had thought extensively about what the problem might be.
 All the equipment appeared to be running; there was simply no data being collected.